tkem/cachetools/docs/index.rst

 returns the size of a given item and may be overridden by subclasses.
 The default implementation of :meth:`getsizeof` returns :const:`1` irrespective of its `value` argument.
-For convenience, all cache classes also accept an optional constructor parameter `getsizeof`, that may specify a function of one argument used to extract the size of an item's value instead of the class' :meth:`getsizeof` method.
+For convenience, all cache classes also accept an optional named constructor parameter `getsizeof`, that may specify a function of one argument used to retrieve the size of an item's value.

 .. autoclass:: Cache